 FAQ about Benton Crossing Landfill Closure

-The last day that Benton Crossing Landfill is open to the public will be December 31, 2022.
+The last day that Benton Crossing Landfill was open to the public was December 31, 2022.

-13. What do I do with my trash when Benton Crossing Landfill closes?
+13. What do I do with my trash now that Benton Crossing Landfill is closed?

 If you currently contract for Municipal Solid Waste (MSW) curbside pickup by one of the County’s two franchise solid waste haulers (D&S Waste Removal or Mammoth Disposal) your service will continue uninterrupted, and you do not need to do anything different.
 Likewise, if you self-haul your MSW to one of the County’s six existing solid waste transfer stations (Pumice Valley, Benton, Chalfant, Walker, Bridgeport or Paradise), there will be no change.